microprediction/rediz/README_REDIZ.md

 This buffer can be accessed directly with a get() but it is recommended that one use the getter:

     lagged = get_lagged('air-pressure-06820.json',count=20)

-One can also retrieve time stamps

-    lagged = get_lagged('air-pressure-06820.json',with_times=True)

-which returns tuples (time,value).
-The most recent data is returned first.
-At www.microprediction.com it is also possible to access lagged values by using the lagged API.
-For example www.microprediction.com/lagged/cop.json

 #### History (dict, any)